 For example, if you have a large workforce, but cannot commit to a long-term rental lease, the best option would be a serviced apartment.
+Availability of space for temporary buildings may also be an advantage.
 On the other hand, coworking and shared spaces will work best for you if your business has few employees.

 2. Availability of Local Labor

 It is important to consider the quality and quantity of labor your business needs in order to map out the potential success of its location.
 For instance, if you start up a magazine in an area with few photographers, models, or content creators, then the available services may be too expensive.
 This means your investment might be more than the reward, and this will be detrimental to the success of your business.

 This determines how easy it is for your clients to reach your office.
 If lines of transport such as roads make it easier for people to access your office, then it will be better for you to choose a location near to them.

 It also determines the attitude of your employees when they reach work.
 The location you settle on will heavily impact the daily commute of your employees.
 If the commute is strenuous, then this will have a negative impact on their interactions with each other, as well as with your customers.